NHOrus/srwq-compilation/episode-39.md

 "OK, OK..."

 "We went to California, thats were Ryuune helped us reconcile with the Irregulars, and we decided to look for the Zweizergain together.
 We didn't even know what we'd do if we found it, whether we'd sell out Vindel to get rid of the Irregulars, or just hide him... we just head on regardless, for lack of anything better to do, really.
-I.... like that.
+I... like that.
 Not having a direction, or a goal, just seeing what came along... at the time, it was thrilling."

 "And now?"